Starkie/TFM-DistributedAutoadaptiveSystems/src/AutoAdaptativeSystem/AdaptionLoop/Knowledge/ApiClient/docs/PropertyApi.md

             HttpClient httpClient = new HttpClient();
             HttpClientHandler httpClientHandler = new HttpClientHandler();
             var apiInstance = new PropertyApi(httpClient, config, httpClientHandler);
-            var propertyName = "propertyName_example";  // string | The name of the property to set. var setPropertyDTO = new SetPropertyDTO?(); // SetPropertyDTO? | The DTO containing the value to set. (optional)
+            var setPropertyDTO = new List<SetPropertyDTO>?(); // List<SetPropertyDTO>? | The collection of properties to set.. (optional)

             try
             {
-                // Sets value of a given property.
-If the property does not exist, it will be created. apiInstance.PropertyPropertyNamePut(propertyName, setPropertyDTO);
+                // Sets the value of the given properties.
+If a given property does not exist, it will be created. apiInstance.PropertyPut(setPropertyDTO);
             }
             catch (ApiException  e)
             {
-                Debug.Print("Exception when calling PropertyApi.PropertyPropertyNamePut: " + e.Message );
+                Debug.Print("Exception when calling PropertyApi.PropertyPut: " + e.Message );
                 Debug.Print("Status Code: "+ e.ErrorCode);
                 Debug.Print(e.StackTrace);
             }